RobSpurgeon/pydacity/README.md

 Hooking Audacity tone generator up to twitch chat

 To set it up, fill in the username, token, client ID and channel with the appropriate values.
-You will need to go through twitch API to get the auth codes to get it to work start up audacity, create five empty channels go into Edit > Preferences > Modules > mod-script-pipeline:enabled to allow pydacity to access the program run "python chatbot.py" once audacity is started up
+You will need to go through twitch API to get the auth codes to get it to work.

+start up audacity, create five empty audio channels go into Edit > Preferences > Modules > mod-script-pipeline:enabled to allow pydacity to access the program run "python chatbot.py" once audacity is started up